tomchor/pymicra/README.md

 # PyMicrA - Python Micrometeorology Analysis tool

+This package was designed at Lemma, at the Federal University of Parana (UFPR), to make it easier to work with micrometeorological data.
+Currently the package is aimed towards agregating all of the functionality commonly needed to process, read, and extract fluxes and etc from micrometeorological data.
+This leaves Pandas in charge of the optimization.
+In a near future we will also focus on our own kinds of optimization.

-This package is still under construction.
-More will come soon.
+*This package is still under construction.
+More will come soon.*

 ## Required Packages
 * Pandas